 Are you looking for your dream dive vacation?
-This is the fifth in a series of reviews of the best dive resort locations around the world.
-In fact, this one is kind of a hybrid, where resorts and liveaboards will both be discussed.
+This is the fifth in a series of reviews of the best liveaboard dive safaris.
 In this post, the focus will be Bunaken Island and Lembeh Strait, Northern Sulawesi, Indonesia.
-Below is a description of the diving and a review and comparison of the best dive resorts and liveaboards with photos, videos and maps.
+Below is a description of the diving and a review and comparison of the best dive resorts and liveaboards with photos, videos, and maps.

 On the western side of the northernmost tip of Sulawesi Island is the city of Manado.
-Just out of Manado Bay is Bunaken National Marine Park, typified for the scuba diver as having tremendous biodiversity, varieties of fish, macro and great walls.
-The park, made up of the five islands – Bunaken, Siladen, Manado Tua, Montehague and Nain, covers 75,000 hectares and has a couple dozen excellent dive sites.
+Just out of Manado Bay is Bunaken National Marine Park, typified for the scuba diver as having tremendous biodiversity, varieties of fish, macro, and great walls.
+The park, made up of the five islands – Bunaken, Siladen, Manado Tua, Montehague, and Nain, covers 75,000 hectares and has a couple of dozen excellent dive sites.

 The healthy reef has a bit of drift caused by ocean currents and is suitable for beginner to advanced divers.
-This current brings nutrients which help nourish the great diversity of life there.
+This current brings nutrients that help nourish the great diversity of life there.

-As a point of interest, the coelacanth (famous living fossil) was found in lava tubes off of Manado Tua.
+As a point of interest, the coelacanth (the famous living fossil) was found in lava tubes off of Manado Tua.

 Depth: 5->40 m (16 ft-130 ft)